dakrone/clj-http/Readme.md

 ## Debugging

-There are three debugging methods you can use:
+There are four debugging methods you can use:

 ```clojure
 ;; print request info to *out*: